rainlanguage/arb-bot/README.md

 ```bash
 ci-test
 ```
-which runs on hardhat forked polygon network while using the 0x live price quotes.
+which runs on hardhat forked polygon network.

 To run doc generation:
 ```bash